sdorra/airline/docs/guide/parser/options.md

 ### Simple Custom Option Parser

-If you simply wish to change the name and value separator then you can trivially do this by sub-classing {% javadoc-ref.md class="AbstractNameValueOptionParser" package="parser.options" %} and specify the desired separator e.g.
+If you simply wish to change the name and value separator then you can trivially do this by sub-classing {% include javadoc-ref.md class="AbstractNameValueOptionParser" package="parser.options" %} and specify the desired separator e.g.

 ```java
 package com.github.rvesse.airline.examples.userguide.parser.options;